Daboss7173/Daboss7173.github.io/README.md

   leveled players/pets are way more powerful, and relics and wands have spells associated with them rather than choosing them in a spellbook.
 The older spells also were completely phased out in favor of newer spells with smoother animation, but that's the gist.

+Well- okay, maybe it's still a bit overwhelming.
+At least you know what you're getting in each version though!

 ## The other version